edanalytics/startingblocks_oss/docs/sbe-functions.md

 1. Grant/Revoke read only permissions to specified groups on target databases and schemas.
 2. Add/Remove users from groups.

 Please note that currently this function only adds <b>read only</b> permissions to a given group.
-If administrators would like to create groups with more permissive actions, they must follow PostGres instructions on creating groups and granting appropriate access.
+If administrators would like to create groups with more permissive actions, they must follow Postgres instructions on creating groups and granting appropriate access.
 Admins will still be able to use this function to add and remove users from groups.

 ## Variable requirements

 **Action**

-Choice between `GrantPermissions` and `RevokePermissions` for group related actions. `AddUsers` and `RemoveUsers` for user related actions.
+Choose between `GrantPermissions` and `RevokePermissions` for group related actions. `AddUsers` and `RemoveUsers` for user related actions.

 **GroupName**